-The program runs annually, from January to December, and members accumulate points during that period.
-One important thing to keep in mind is that the points reset every year.
-In other words, there is no carryover of unused points into the next year.
+You can accumulate points from January to December, but keep in mind that the points reset every year.
+There is no carryover of unused points into the next year.

 If you join the OPI Rewards+ program in the middle of the year but have donated to Octapharma before joining, you will earn points for all of your donations since the previous January, as well as any future donations you make within the calendar year.
 If points for earlier donations are missing from your account after you join, you can contact OPI Rewards+ at support@OPIrewards.zendesk.com for assistance.

-Other ways to earn points include referrals of donors to Octapharma and participating in surveys.
-Members can track their points online from their computer or phone.
-The online portal will also allow members to obtain information on special promotions and redeem points simply by logging into their online OPI Rewards+ account.
-Members earn one point for:
+Other ways to earn points include referring donors to Octapharma and participating in special promotions or surveys.
+You can track your points online from your computer or phone.
+You can also keep an eye on upcoming rewards promotions through your OPI Rewards+ account.

-The company rolled out a revamped rewards program in early 2016.
-At the time, complaints abounded on the internet about the loyalty program.
-Despite these complaints, the program is very similar to most customer loyalty programs, where the provider wants to promote their business while giving out as little as possible.
+Octapharma rolled out a revamped rewards program in early 2016.
+Complaints have come up online about the loyalty program being lackluster.
+Despite these complaints, the program was and still is very similar to most customer loyalty programs, where the provider wants to promote its business while giving out as little as possible.

 As for reviews on donation experiences, reports vary from location to location.
 One donation center may have stellar reviews on the staff and facilities while another location is universally panned.
 Some locations have reviews from both sides of the spectrum.
 Once you find your nearest donation center, it’s worth looking into the reviews for that location to decide if donating at that particular site is right for you.
 A review site like Yelp can provide you with a basic idea of other people’s experiences at that donation center — but do keep in mind that customer reviews typically trend negative, so consider taking some of those reviews with a grain of salt.

-Finally, many people on review sites and social media have weighed in on the payment method used by Octapharma.
-Using a Visa debit card should be a straightforward process, but many have complained that the charges to withdraw cash from the card at ATMs are high — generally in the neighborhood of $3 per transaction.
+Many people on review sites and social media have weighed in on the payment method used by Octapharma.
+Namely, donors have complained that the charges to withdraw cash from the card at ATMs are high — often in the neighborhood of around $3 per transaction.
 Many people recommend getting around this by using the cash back option when purchasing an item at a store.
-However, there is a charge for each purchase made using the card, except for the first use after a donation (this transaction is free).
-The use of prepaid cards is not unique to Octapharma, however, and many other plasma collection companies have a comparable system in place for compensating donors.
-While these fees may be inconvenient, they are the norm for the plasma collection business.
+However, transaction fees of a few dollars also apply.
+It’s worth noting that the use of prepaid debit cards is not unique to Octapharma, and many other plasma collection companies have a comparable system in place for compensating donors.